PrestaShopCorp/ps_accounts/README.md

 ## Breaking Changes
 ### Removal of the environment variables
-A big pain was to declare a tons of environment variables to override the default values depending of the environment.

-This time is over.
-We're using Symfony configuration file config.yml.
+One bad habit was to use environment variables ONLY and a .env file as a configuration file and then to access $_ENV everywhere.

+We are now using YAML files with a Symfony service container to configure services and their injected dependencies as well as configuration parameters.

 You can copy and paste the `config.yml.example` to `config.yml` but you **MUST NOT COMMIT THIS FILE**

+You can still override parameters inside config.yml with environment variables using Symfony available helpers.

 ### Composer library prestashop_accounts_auth deprecated
 This library will is deprecated and no longer needed.